hexparrot/mineos-node/docs/secure/iptables_hardened.md

 # Doing Something with Foreign Connections

 From above, remember `tcp.in.foreign` signifies any packets received on a listening port, but not from an accepted subnet.
 Or put another way: "actors that now know of a listening service."
 While simply having their packets pass through the firewall does not give them any access, we also have an option for more deliberate handling of their traffic.
-As an example, these packets can be rerouted, to an external or locally hosted docker of [opencanary](https://github.com/thinkst/opencanary).
+As an example, these packets can be rerouted, to an external [opencanary](https://github.com/thinkst/opencanary).

 `in.foreign` packets will always want to be logged.
-You can also rely on additional services like [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page) to help manage consistent traffic.
+You can also rely on additional services like [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page) to help manage consistent offenders.

 Since `tcp.in.dropped` and `udp.in.dropped` will create again more noise in your logs, you can address this by adding blacklist rules that suppress logging of traffic that does nothing but distract.
 For example, on a Linux machine, you may not be interested in TCP/UDP 138 traffic (NetBIOS):